 - Get organised, keep notes of appointments and where you’re supposed to be when

-- Try to get some time to relax, doing what you’d like to do for you.
+- Try to get some time to relax, doing what you’d like to do for yourself.

 - Talk moments through with good understanding people.
 Any time you’re feeling down or low, chat to the right people.

 - Look for an opportunity to laugh.
 Laughing really is the best medicine.

 Start with a simple self-care plan and keep adding to it, write it down to hold yourself accountable, ask yourself, what could get in my way?
 If something would ask, what can I do about it?
 Can you remove it?
 Or do you need to change something?
 Can you work around it?

 If you really find yourself sinking, you’re allowed to dwell.
 Just don’t stay there too long.
-Set a timer on your phone around 30 minutes, allow yourself to deal with the emotions, write it all out, it might get ugly, process it.
-Then when the timer goes off making yourself do something that lifts your spirits, think of the good things that are going for you now, no matter how small, go for a walk, put some uplifting music on.
+Set a timer on your phone around 30 minutes, allow yourself to deal with the emotions, write it all out.
+It might get ugly.
+Process it.
+Then when the timer goes off, make yourself go and do something that lifts your spirits, think of the good things that are going for you now, no matter how small, go for a walk, put some uplifting music on.